twpayne/chezmoi/docs/HOWTO.md

-chezmoi will download the archives and unpack them as if they were part of the source state. chezmoi caches downloaded archives locally to avoid re-downloading them every time you run a chezmoi command.
-To refresh the downloaded archives, use the `--refresh-externals` flag to `chezmoi apply`:
+chezmoi will download the archives and unpack them as if they were part of the source state. chezmoi caches downloaded archives locally to avoid re-downloading them every time you run a chezmoi command, and will only re-download them at most every `refreshPeriod` (default never).

+In the above example `refreshPeriod` is set to `1w` (one week) for `.oh-my-zsh` and `.oh-my-zsh/custom/plugins/zsh-syntax-highlighting` because the URL point to tarballs of the `master` branch, which changes over time.
+No refresh period is set for `.oh-my-zsh/custom/themes/powerlevel10k` because the URL points to the a tarball of a tagged version, which does not change over time.
+To bump the version of powerlevel10k, change the version in the URL.

+To force a refresh the downloaded archives, use the `--refresh-externals` flag to `chezmoi apply`:

 ```console
 $ chezmoi --refresh-externals apply